echeran/smile-of-murugan/webbook/chapter19.md

 course the higher, ideal plane is destroyed by the vulgar.
 This is part of Ramamirtham's "aristocratic" convictions and "idealistic", Plotinus-like philosophy.
 The setting of the story is extra-tradionally
-Indian: on purpose, the reality is transformed-to some extent even grotesquely (the bizarre is not strange to Ramamirtham) ―into very traditional visions of the poet: sun-scorched fields into moonlit pleasure-garden, stinking canal into lotus-pond, a Pariah woman into an *apsarā* etc. The plot is of course melodramatic, traditional, and, with a lesser writer, it could be disastrous.
+Indian: on purpose, the reality is transformed—to some extent even grotesquely (the bizarre is not strange to Ramamirtham)—into very traditional visions of the poet: sun-scorched fields into moonlit pleasure-garden, stinking canal into lotus-pond, a Pariah woman into an *apsarā* etc. The plot is of course melodramatic, traditional, and, with a lesser writer, it could be disastrous.